PeterKawa/esp_motion_mmwave/README.md

 Something like this:
 ![signal-2023-03-03-023401_002](https://user-images.githubusercontent.com/74005072/222612311-f6e99d1f-da2b-482f-a668-9d82682899e3.jpeg)

-#### Step 3
+#### Step 6
-Make sure you change all the !secret values, or create them in your esphome secrets
+Make sure you change all the !secret values, or create them in your /config/esphome/secrets.yaml

-#### Step 4
+#### Step 7
-_Add_ (do NOT overwrite), so ADD the example yaml code to the yaml code of a new device in ESPhome;
+_Add_ (do NOT overwrite), so ADD the example yaml code (`presence-woonkamer_git.yaml`) to the yaml code of a new device in ESPhome

-In the files here, look for: `presence-woonkamer_git.yaml` Once finsihed and sensor is online, you can add it in Home assistant or visit the webpage of the device.
+Once finsihed and sensor is online, you can add it in Home assistant

 #### Home Assistant